elektro-NIK/edgetx-user-manual-ua/bw-radios/model-select/setup.md

       * **Pulse** - Similar to "Normal" mode.
 However, instead of continous button press it is represented by a short button press.
       * **SWEmu** - The toggle switch emulations a push button.
 The first press turns the virtual button on, the second press turns it off.
       * **Delta** - The change of the output channel is represented by 2 buttons.
 While the output value is decreasing, the first button is pressed.
 When the output value is increasing, the second button is pressed.
 If there is no change, then no buttons will be pressed.
       * **Companion** - This option should be selected when using your transmitter to control the simulator in EdgeTX Companion.
 It allows the multi-position switches to function properly in the simulator.
-  * **Positions** - The type of button that will be simulated.
+  * **Positions** - The type of button that will be simulated.&#x20;
     * **Push -** will only map to one button
       * **2POS - 8 POS** - will map to the number of buttons that the switch has (ex: 3POS will map to 3 buttons).
   * **Button No:** The button number that the output will be mapped to and sent to the target device as.